Business Analyst Resume: Overview

 Summary or Objective

-Next, you will write a concise statement to introduce your resume.
+Next, you will write a concise profile to introduce your resume.

 When crafting your resume’s summary or objective, think of it as your elevator pitch—a brief but impactful introduction to who you are as a business analyst.